percona/cloud-tools/doc/MetricsMonitor.rst

   For example, if the values are too dense, switch to logarithmic scale.
 * Toggle between line and dot chart
 * Edit the chart settings
-  (for more information about chart settings, see `Adding Charts`_)
+  (these are initially configured when `Adding Charts`_)
 * Remove chart from dashboard

-The following screenshot shows an example of the *MySQL Throughput* metrics (queries and questions) on a line chart with a linear scale.
+The following screenshot shows an example of the *MySQL Throughput* metrics (number of queries and questions) on a line chart with a linear scale.
 The **Min/Max** and **5/95 Pct** options are enabled.

 .. image:: images/MetricsMonitor-chart.png